Prices in US Dollars

 A spectacular ferry journey from Skye back to the mainland and travel the amazing 'Road to the Isles' past Glenfinnan Monument and see the train as it also crosses the viaduct featured in the Harry Potter film.
 Alternatively, take the chance to travel on the steam train that inspired the 'Hogwarts Express' on a journey often voted the most spectacular train journey in the world.
 From Fort William in the shadow of Ben Nevis, Britain’s highest mountain, we head to Oban known as the ‘Gateway to the Isles’ because of its amazing views over to Mull.
 Tonight, dance your tartan pants off with some traditional dancing at a ceilidh!

 Day 7: Oban to Edinburgh

-We head for eerie Glencoe, some Scotland’s most iconic scenery and setting of the infamous 1692 massacre but more recently a backdrop in the movie ‘Skyfall’.
+We head for eerie Glencoe, home to some of Scotland’s most iconic scenery and setting of the infamous 1692 massacre, but more recently a backdrop in the movie ‘Skyfall’.
 Further south we enter Rob Roy country where the landscape changes from the Highlands to the Lowlands.
 Our journey back to Edinburgh takes in views of magnificent Stirling Castle and the mighty Wallace Monument.
+Returns approximately 5.00pm.